-If you purchase a gift card that is going to give that person something free, then chances are they will use it right away, vs. giving them a $5.00 gift card to their favorite restaurant for example.
+If you purchase a gift card that will give that person something free, then chances are they will use it right away, vs. giving them a $5.00 gift card to their favorite restaurant, for example.

-If you don’t know what the person likes, and you give them a gift card for a place that they don’t go to or enjoy, it’s not really a great gift!
+If you don’t know what the person likes and give them a gift card for a place they don’t go to or enjoy, it’s not a great gift!

-Avoid buying Christmas decorations
+Avoid buying Christmas decorations.

 Avoid buying Christmas decorations and use what you have if you want to decorate.
 You can also make your own decorations that will cost you nothing.
 You could even try making ornaments out of recycled materials.

 You could also use a more natural approach and decorate with greenery, pine cones, and plant materials.
 This will make your space cozy and help you save money for Christmas.